abdoemr11/dev-challenge-responive/README.md

   - web scrapping for the recipes from the source website
   - nextjs react application to consume and show these meals
   - also complete the ui/ux design of this website

+## 5 My gallery
+- it's playing with grid and css selectors
+- just curios to see another solutions